 Tight hamstrings (back thigh) muscles

-Back pain, pain down the legs, and changes in bowel and bladder habits are not commonly seen in people with kyphosis.
+Back pain, pain down the legs, and changes in bowel and bladder habits are not common in people with kyphosis.
 If you have these types of symptoms, see your healthcare provider.

-The symptoms of kyphosis may look like other spinal conditions or deformities, or may happen because of an injury or infection.
-Always talk with your healthcare provider for a diagnosis.
+Some of these can be caused by other spinal conditions or deformities.
+Or they can happen because of an injury or infection.
+Always talk with your provider for a diagnosis.

 How is kyphosis diagnosed?

 The healthcare provider makes the diagnosis of kyphosis with a complete medical history, physical exam, and diagnostic tests.
-For a child, the healthcare provider will want to have a prenatal and birth history of the child.
+For a child, the provider will want to have a prenatal and birth history of the child.
 They will also ask if other family members are known to have kyphosis.
-The healthcare provider also will ask about developmental milestones since some types of kyphosis can be associated with other neuromuscular disorders.
-Developmental delays may require further medical evaluation.
+The provider also will ask about developmental milestones since some types of kyphosis can be linked to other neuromuscular disorders.
+Developmental delays may need further medical evaluation.

 Diagnostic procedures may include the following:

 Radionuclide bone scan.
-A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into the bloodstream to be detected by a scanner.
+A nuclear imaging method that uses a very small amount of radioactive material, which is injected into the bloodstream to be found by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.

-Early detection of kyphosis is important for successful treatment.
+Finding kyphosis early is important for successful treatment.
 Healthcare providers, and even some school programs, regularly look for signs of kyphosis in children.